cea-hpc/modules/doc/source/module.rst

  and directories and recursively the modulefiles and directories contained in these matching directories.

+ .. only:: html

+    .. versionadded:: 4.3

 .. option:: --no-indepth

  On :subcmd:`avail` sub-command, limit search results to the matching modulefiles and directories found at the depth level expressed by the search query.
 Thus modulefiles contained in directories part of the result are excluded.

+ .. only:: html

+    .. versionadded:: 4.3

 .. option:: --icase, -i

  Match module specification arguments in a case insensitive manner.

+ .. only:: html

+    .. versionadded:: 4.4
+       :option:`--icase`/:option:`-i` support was dropped on version `4.0` but reintroduced starting version `4.4`.
+When set, it now applies to search query string and module specificiation on all sub-commands and modulefile Tcl commands.

 .. _Module Sub-Commands: